Skip to content

 Tilberg's career coincided with a significant shift in fashion's approach to gender and representation.
 The late 1990s and early 2000s saw increasing recognition of models who didn't conform to traditional gender binaries.

-As the fashion area evolved, Tilberg continued to adapt, maintaining her relevance by embracing more diverse modeling opportunities.
+As the fashion landscape evolved, Tilberg continued to adapt, maintaining her relevance by embracing more diverse modeling opportunities.
 She expanded her work to include sustainable fashion projects and became an advocate for more inclusive representation in the fashion industry.